gavagai-corp/gavagai-node/README.md

     });

 ### Tonality
+For each text, return their tonality based on lexical analysis in multiple dimensions.

-In addition to arrays, the Tonality resource accepts single string as input.
+This method accepts either an array of texts, or a single string as input.

-    // analyze tonality in a text, or set of texts. client.tonality("it’s beautiful and makes me want to cry", function(err, data) {
+    client.tonality("it’s beautiful and makes me want to cry", function(err, data) {
         if (err) {
            console.error('error:', err);